Bushbank Revolving Fund

 Blanchetown Bushland Estate

-Three allotments available.
+One allotment available.
 This 10,000 ha conservation estate comprises 11 community title allotments of between 900 and 964 ha each.
-There are three allotments left for sale.

 Located 6 km west of Blanchetown, adjacent to the Brookfield Conservation Park, this beautiful patch of Mallee Woodland also has some open sugarwood areas and is bustling with wombats, echidnas and birds.

 Access throughout the estate is by un-formed tracks in good condition.
 To reduce the impact on the movement of native animals, particularly kangaroos and wombats, fences within the estate are not permitted.
 Water is available to all properties through the community title but there is no power connection.
 Each property has a one-hectare parcel set aside to build your getaway home or weekender (subject to Local Government development approval).

 Phone: +61 (08) 8340 2880